 I was uncertain what to do and who to invite to my stag night.
-At one stage I decided I wouldn’t have one because whatever I thought of seemed totally unsuitable.
+At one stage I decided I wouldn’t have one because whatever I thought of seemed totally unsuitable for one or other of the people I intended to invite.
+I thought I ought to invite both my father and David Cannon but my father didn’t drink alcohol and David drank like a fish.
 Craig suggested a topless bar, Jock a local music pub, Gordon a pub crawl round Nantwich, Sophie an Indian restaurant.
 None of these felt right.
-I thought I ought to invite both my father and David Cannon but my father didn’t drink alcohol and David drank like a fish.
-In the end I decided to do what I wanted, as it was my wedding after all, and so I invited everyone to one of my favourite pubs where they served great beers and had a pool table.
+In the end I decided to do what I wanted, as it was my wedding after all, and so I invited everyone to one of my favourite pubs where they had a pool table and served great beers.
+Sophie said she couldn’t imagine David and John together and I was concerned that Gordon and Craig would clash.
 Twelve of those I invited turned up.
-Craig got up my nose by ordering a bottle of vintage champagne straight away to show off; David went straight onto large whiskies; John had ginger beer.
-The rest of us appreciated their selection of beers and did our best to work our way through them.
-We were able to monopolise the pool table and I organised games with six doubles teams in a knockout competition.
-John was teamed up with Gordon and somehow they managed to win the competition before Gordon became too drunk.
+Craig got up my nose straight away by ordering a bottle of vintage champagne to show off; David went straight onto large whiskies; John had ginger beer.
+The rest of us did our best to work our way through their selection of beers.
+We were able to monopolise the pool table and I organised the motley collection into six teams of two in a knockout competition.
+John I teamed up with Gordon and somehow they managed to win the competition before Gordon became too drunk.
 I was amazed that John was such a skilful pool player.
 Somehow that wasn’t what I expected of my vegan, t-total father.
 I suppose he must have been very different in his youth.
-I teamed up with David who was ultra competitive and didn’t take well to being overshadowed.
+I teamed up with David who was ultra competitive and didn’t take well to being overshadowed by John.
 We came third after Craig and Delwyn.
-Everyone seemed to get on fine as a group in spite of their differences.
-Sophie said she couldn’t imagine David and John together and I was concerned that Gordon and Craig would clash.
-Yet in my experience men can usually get on fine if there’s some sport involved, and no women present.
+Everyone seemed to get on fine as a group in spite of our differences.
+In my experience men can usually get on fine if there’s some sport involved, and no women present.

 I was hung over the next day and pleased I didn’t have to go to work.